AnymouseProphet/SpaceMono-LaTeX/README.md

 Apparently some versions of Adobe Digital Edition also choke with `OS/2 Version 4` so if you want to embed this font in an ePub---you probably should embed the TTF versions I have here rather than from Google Fonts.
-Otherwise it might work just fine for you but not work at all for someone else with a differen ePub viewer that uses an older version of ADE.
+Otherwise it might work just fine for you but not work at all for someone else with a different ePub viewer that uses an older version of ADE.